NolanSmug/NYC-Subway-Journey-Game/README.md

 ### Module 2 Additions

-Although I have not implemented it into the main game yet, I have added all the necessary methods with logic for verifying, and executing a successful transfer.
+Although I have not implemented it into the main game yet, I have added all the necessary methods with logic for verifying and executing a successful transfer.

 - `validTransfer()`: returns true or false if the users' requested LineName is at a specified Station
 - `updateScheduledStops()`: calls the `updateStopsForLine()` method in `SubwayMap` to update the current Trains' `scheduledStops`.